-We are into Part 2 in our journey on how to be a Proverbs 31 woman in a Victoria Secret World.
+We are into Part 2 of our journey on how to be a Proverbs 31 woman in a Victoria Secret World.
 You can read Part 1 HERE.

 In Part 1 we experienced four of the characteristics of our Hero.
 The Proverbs 31 woman was